joshday/OnlineStats.jl/docs/Models/SGModel.md

     puts more value on new observations.

 - `Proxgrad(η = 1.0)`
-    - Proximal Gradient Method w/ ADAGRAD
+    - Stochastic Proximal Subradient Method w/ ADAGRAD
     - `η` is a constant step size (> 0)
     - This is similar to SGD, but weights are automatically determined by ADAGRAD.